Skip to Content

 You can drive from most of Europe to the Basque country, but depending on where you’re driving from, it could be a reasonable journey or a very long one.

 If you’re planning on visiting the region for a few days, a good option might be to fly in instead.
-Unless you’re within a day’s drive of the Basque Country, it’s a long drive just to get there, drive around and then drive all the way back.
+Unless you’re within a day’s drive of the Basque Country, it’s a long drive just to get there, drive around and then drive back.

 Flying in and renting a car is the better option in this scenario.
 If you’re renting a car, make sure it has all the relevant paperwork, safety gear and is in good shape before you set off!